theMHD-120/RedesignedSESS-HCI-Project/README.md

 Designed web pages (For more information, read the documentation file):
 - Login page
 - Items page
-- Main page
+- Main page (Other cases in items page (marked in gray))
 - Educational section
-- Messages
+- Messages section

 Link to preview: